 ‘Omnichannel’ was not an unfamiliar concept to Calzedonia before the pandemic.
 As a forward-thinking business, they already had a dedicated omnichannel plan for further integration between online and offline product offerings, promotions, and customer care – and so required a fulfillment provider with the same level of commitment:

-As an experienced omnichannel provider, Whiplash has had a front-row seat to the transformation of the retail sector over the past year – as well as unique insights into how to keep ahead of consumer expectations.
+As an experienced omnichannel provider, Ryder E-commerce by Whiplash has had a front-row seat to the transformation of the retail sector over the past year – as well as unique insights into how to keep ahead of consumer expectations.

 A brand with complete vertical integration from design to distribution, it was essential for Calzedonia that they partner with an omnichannel provider who was able to adapt to their needs:

-By integrating directly with Whiplash, Calzedonia retained full oversight of their operation while also gaining access to experienced staff, optimized warehouse space, and integrated inventory management to advance their omnichannel retail model.
+By integrating directly with Ryder E-commerce by Whiplash, Calzedonia retained full oversight of their operation while also gaining access to experienced staff, optimized warehouse space, and integrated inventory management to advance their omnichannel retail model.

-Calzedonia is currently operating out of Whiplash modern Newark fulfillment facility, a 432,000 sq. ft. operation offering fully automated distribution capabilities close to their port of entry.
+Calzedonia is currently operating out of Ryder E-commerce by Whiplash’s modern Newark fulfillment facility, a 432,000 sq. ft. operation offering fully automated distribution capabilities close to their port of entry.
 This first foothold in their US fulfillment operation poises Calzedonia for further expansion into regional markets, which Whiplash is ready to support via its scalable infrastructure capabilities:

-“With a national footprint of 18 facilities spanning the East and West Coasts, the Whiplash network is at the disposal of growth-focused brands like Calzedonia who require multi-node fulfillment strategies to meet consumer demand,” said Brian Weinstein.
+“With a national footprint of 25 facilities spanning the East and West Coasts, the Ryder E-commerce by Whiplash network is at the disposal of growth-focused brands like Calzedonia who require multi-node fulfillment strategies to meet consumer demand,” said Brian Weinstein.
 “This can make all the difference to retailers’ ability to satisfy customers in a rapidly evolving retail landscape.”